freya022/LetsEnroll/README.md

 - Components (and database)
 - Localization
   - Custom YAML reader
+  - Auto-generated implementation of interfaces containing localized message getters

 ## Running the dev bot
-First copy `config-template` as `dev-config`, you can delete the `logback.xml` there as it is used for production, then fill the required values in `config.toml`, finally, run the `Main` class in your editor.
+1. Copy `config-template` as `config`
+2. Fill the values in `config/.env`
+3. (Optional) Delete `logback.xml`
+4. Run the `Main` class in your editor

+## Running in docker
+1. Copy `config-template` as `config`
+2. Fill the values in `config/.env`
+3. Generate the latest image with `./gradlew jibDockerBuild`
+4. Start up the stack with `docker compose up -d`